alexlawrence/alex-lawrence.com/content/posts/why-i-wrote-a-book-on-ddd-cqrs-and-event-sourcing.md

 keywords: book, ddd, cqrs, eventsourcing, javascript, nodejs
 title: Why I wrote a book on DDD, CQRS and Event Sourcing
 aliases:
-  - /posts/why-i-wrote-a-book-on-ddd-cqrs-and-event-sourcing
+  - /articles/why-i-wrote-a-book-on-ddd-cqrs-and-event-sourcing
 ---

-This article explains my motivation for writing a book on DDD, CQRS and Event Sourcing.
+This post explains my motivation for writing a book on DDD, CQRS and Event Sourcing.
 It starts with outlining how I came in contact with the concepts.
 Then, it describes how I first applied the patterns accidentally and afterwards worked with them extensively.
 Finally, it presents the initial book idea, my personal progress throughout the years and the actual result.

 ## First contact